sureshmopidevi/SMNetworkManager/README.md

 ## Usage
-SMNetworkManager was build to make network calls easy with [Alamofire](https://github.com/Alamofire/Alamofire).
+SMNetworkManager was build the top of [Alamofire](https://github.com/Alamofire/Alamofire) to Handle API calls easily.
+By SMNetworkManager you can send and get reponse as codable models.

 #### Highlights
-- send codable requests
+- Send request as `Codable`
-- get response as model
+- Get response as `Codable model`
-- Error popups when failed to get desired response.
+- Custom error dialoges for bad requests
+- Native JSON encoding and decoding procress.

 and adding more..